|

 But as with many things, there are other, more positive sides to it too.
 Social media platforms provide us with an ability to share our ideas and are also full of creative communities, allowing us to connect with like-minded souls around the world who can enrich our lives in numerous ways.

-Staying out of the toxic soup requires careful curation, but there are many benefits available if we set the intention to make it a creative experience rather than a corrosive one.
+Staying out of the toxic soup takes careful curation, but there are plenty of benefits if you set the intention to make it a creative experience rather than a corrosive one.

 Let’s Start Writing!

 For our first exercise we were paired up in breakout rooms, and I was lucky to be partnered with the lovely Abu Dhabi-based Sabyn Javeri, author of Hijabistan and Nobody Killed Her.
-These beautiful vibrant cover designs would immediately catch my eye in a bookshop and make me want to pick them up and read them.
+These beautiful vibrant cover designs would immediately catch my eye in a bookshop and make me want to check them out.

 We spent ten minutes discussing our subject matter, the concept of ‘Home’ in the context of transience and migration, before writing a short free-form poem that we could share with the rest of the group.